jbloomlab/SARS-CoV-2-RBD_DMS/results/summary/structure_function.md

 remove nonsense mutants, rename columns per the `dms-view` input column specifications, and move our bind and expression effect measurements into a long data frame format.
-We will start with our delta binding and expression measurements relative to wildtype, though later on we might want to convert to a different scale that scales effects similar to preferences on a logo scale that fills a relative one-unit scale.
+We will start with our delta binding and expression measurements relative to wildtype, and add a rescaled metric that resembles our more traditional logo plot visualizations.

 We retitle the columns already in our data table to the header names specified in the `dms-view` input file guidelines.
 We then convert to